blockbridge/blockbridge-kb/guide/proxmox/index.md

 Driver Debug
 ------------

 The driver logs all incoming API calls with their parameters to syslog at LOG_INFO level.
 It also logs the arguments used when executing any `bb` commands.
 You can see the logs using `journalctl -f | grep blockbridge:`.

 {% include note.html content="I was rewording this section, but then I thought maybe it just goes away." %}

 Proxmox Storage Definition
 ------------------------------------

 Configure a blockbridge storage backend by additing a new section to `/etc/pve/storage.cfg`.
 The `/etc/pve` directory is an automatically synchronized filesystem (proxmox cluster filesystem, or just `pmxcfs`), so you only need to edit the file on a single node; the changes are synchronized to all cluster members.

 For example:

 ```
-blockbridge: block-gp
+blockbridge: shared-block-gp
         api_url https://dogfood.blockbridge.com/api
         auth_token 1/nalF+/S1pO............2qitqUX79LWtpw
 ```